TUK student innovation tells you when gas is running out

 The app, which provides timely data on gas consumption, also provides information on vendors allowed to supply gas from known gas manufacturers.

-Henry Onyango, a fifth year student specializing in Automation and Control at TUK is the brains behind the innovation that provides a platform to gas manufacturers to list all the vendors they work with to ward off fraudsters.
+Henry Onyango, a fifth year student specialising in Automation and Control at TUK is the brains behind the innovation that provides a platform to gas manufacturers to list all the vendors they work with to ward off fraudsters.

 Onyango got inspiration to develop the app from what he calls a painful experience.
 “I was cooking ugali for my dinner when my gas ran out without warning.
 It was late and none of my neighbours picked my calls to help me out.
 That when the idea struck me.
 I was in fourth year then,” says Onyango.